limenilbuz/limenilbuz/README.md

 Hopefully, the rest of my time as a student will lead me to greater things, and expanding my skillset so that I can achieve much on my own.

 Some fun facts about me include that I have played the saxophone for about 8 years and the clarinet for about 4.
-I have tried to learn guitar several times, but I always seems to get lazy about it.
+I have tried to learn guitar *several times*, but I always seems to get lazy about it.